-The Hauptwerk Free Edition will be able to load and play the samples contained in this package, however, due to the performance restrictions imposed by the Free Edition only part of the organ can be loaded into memory.
+The Hauptwerk Free Edition (only available up to Hauptwerk version 4.x!) will be able to load and play the samples contained in this package, however, due to the performance restrictions imposed by the Free Edition only part of the organ can be loaded into memory.

 The set requires approximately 3000MB of memory (Hauptwerk plus sample set data, excluding operating system, meaasured on Windows X64 system) using Hauptwerk's default loading options (16 bit stereo, lossless compression, loading all loops and all release levels on all ranks).
 Hence a PC with 4GB of available memory is recommended.
 Since the reverb tails are very long a dual core CPU is required to achieve sufficient polyphony.

 The licence conditions for our sample sets conditions can be found here.

 Here you can find some first demos of this organ.
 These have been produced with MIDI files, live performances will follow shortly.

 César Franck, from le Organiste Vol2, Andantino (1) (all 8' stops of the set are used)